Doctor of Audiology (AuD)

 Why Earn a Doctor of Audiology (AuD)?

 With a Doctor of Audiology, you’ll make a powerful difference in the lives of your patients—gaining a strong scientific and theoretical background.
 You’ll build clinical skills that allow successful prevention, identification, assessment and treatment of individuals with dysfunction in hearing and communication, balance and other auditory-related systems.
-Upon graduation, you can pursue top clinical leadership positions in hospitals, schools and clinics.
+Upon graduation, doctors of audiology can pursue top clinical leadership positions in hospitals, schools and clinics.

-The Long Island AuD Consortium truly sees the potential in each student.
+The New York Doctor of Audiology Consortium truly sees the potential in each student.
 Led by faculty who provide outstanding academic, clinical and research guidance, the program prepares students to be well-rounded audiologists.

 Colleen O'Brien, ’20 AuD student